-Although limitations on ocean model domain size and resolution have been essential in dealing with limitations in available computer power, computing requirements have also been economized though the choice of data assimilation techniques and assimilated data sets.
-Also, while most of the preceding systems run daily in real time, computing requirements for other systems have been reduced by running in near real time and updating once a week, rather than daily.
+Although limitations on ocean model domain size and resolution have been essential in dealing with limitations in available computer power, computing requirements have also been economized through the choice of data assimilation techniques and assimilated data sets.
+In addition, while most of the preceding systems run daily in real time, computing requirements for other systems have been reduced by running in near real time and updating once a week, rather than daily.

-1.3 Ocean prediction in relation to classes of ocean response to atmospheric forcing
+1.3.
+Ocean Prediction in Relation to Classes of Ocean Response to Atmospheric Forcing

 Table 1 is a summary of some useful classes of ocean response to atmospheric forcing that cover many phenomena of potential interest in ocean prediction.
-In developing an ocean prediction system, it is essential to consider these classes and their implications for (a) data requirements, (b) the time scales of oceanic predictive skill, and (c) prediction system design.
-In the case of Class 1 phenomena, characterized by strong and rapid development (less than a week), ocean model simulation skill plays a critical role in converting atmospheric forcing into oceanic information.
+In developing an ocean prediction system, it is essential to consider these classes and their implications for (1) data requirements, (2) the timescales of oceanic predictive skill, and (3) prediction system design.

+In the case of class 1 phenomena, characterized by strong and rapid development (less than a week), ocean model simulation skill plays a critical role in converting atmospheric forcing into oceanic information.
 The timescale for oceanic forecast skill is largely determined by the timescale for atmospheric predictive skill, and the influence of anomalies in the initial state rapidly decreases.
-The timescale for oceanic predictive skill may exceed that for the atmosphere to some extent because of lagged responses, the influence of geometric or topographic constraints, or the initiation of Class 4 free waves or ocean eddies.
-Such phenomena are commonly found in shallow water where rapid barotropic responses are particularly important, within the surface mixed layer or Ekman layer, in equatorial and coastal wave guides, and in the vicinity of hurricanes or other strong wind events (e.g. wind-driven eddies in the Gulf of Tehuantepec).
-In section 2.7 some examples are given in which Class 1 anomalies lead to Class 4 features.
+The timescale for oceanic predictive skill may exceed that for the atmosphere to some extent because of lagged responses, the influence of geometric or topographic constraints, or the initiation of class 4 free waves or ocean eddies.
+Such phenomena are commonly found in shallow water where rapid barotropic responses are particularly important, within the surface mixed layer or Ekman layer, in equatorial and coastal wave guides, and in the vicinity of hurricanes or other strong wind events (e.g., wind-driven eddies in the Gulf of Tehuantepec).
+In section 2.7, some examples are given in which class 1 anomalies lead to class 4 anomalies or where class 1 and class 4 phenomena interact to generate new class 4 features.

-Nowcasting and forecasting of Class 1 phenomena place high demands on the accuracy of the ocean model and the atmospheric forcing.
-In shallow water and near coastal boundaries, there are additional demands for accurate topography and coastlines, tides, and fine resolution atmospheric forcing.
-Near coastlines it is important that atmospheric values over land are not used as forcing at ocean model grid points, a common problem in fine resolution ocean models forced by a coarser resolution atmospheric product [Kara et al., 2007a].
+Nowcasting and forecasting of class 1 phenomena place high demands on the accuracy of the ocean model and the atmospheric forcing.
+In shallow water and near coastal boundaries, there are additional demands for accurate topography and coastlines, tides, and fine-resolution atmospheric forcing.
+Near coastlines, it is important that atmospheric values over land are not used as forcing at ocean model grid points, a common problem in fine-resolution ocean models forced by a coarser resolution atmospheric product [Kara et al., 2007].
 When ocean data are assimilated, the model time and the observation time must closely match because of the rapid evolution; but even so, the ocean data may rapidly lose impact after assimilation.

-Class 2 phenomena (slower and indirectly forced) tend to be a largely nondeterministic response to atmospheric forcing due to flow instabilities, e.g. the generation of mesoscale eddies and the meandering of ocean currents and fronts.
-Thus ocean data assimilation is essential to nowcast and forecast these features, and the nowcast and forecast results are relatively insensitive to the atmospheric forcing, allowing forecasts up to a month or more.
+Class 2 phenomena (slower and indirectly forced) tend to be a largely nondeterministic response to atmospheric forcing due to flow instabilities, for example, the generation of mesoscale eddies and the meandering of ocean currents and fronts.
+Thus, ocean data assimilation is essential to nowcast and forecast these features, and the nowcast and forecast results are relatively insensitive to the atmospheric forcing, allowing forecasts up to a month or more.
 SSH anomalies measured by satellite altimetry are the key data that all of the GODAE participants use to map these mesoscale features, as well as many other features, including El Niño and La Niña events.
-SSH is a particularly useful data type observable from space because (a) it is geostrophically related to surface currents, (b) it is an integral measure of subsurface variations in T & S (e.g., the depth of the thermocline) plus a bottom pressure anomaly, and (c) the oceanic vertical structure is generally low mode.
-Thus it has been possible to develop a number of techniques to project the SSH anomalies downward, in some cases including the bottom pressure anomaly (the nonsteric contribution to SSH).
-These techniques range from model dynamics [Hurlburt, 1986], to model statistics [Hurlburt et al., 1990], to a potential vorticity constraint [Cooper and Haines, 1996], to data assimilation covariances, to synthetic T & S profiles estimated from a combination of SSH and SST related by regression to the historical hydrographic data base [DeMey and Robinson, 1987; Carnes et al., 1990; Fox et al., 2002].
+SSH is a particularly useful data type observable from space because (1) it is geostrophically related to surface currents, (2) it is an integral measure of subsurface variations in T & S (e.g., the depth of the thermocline) plus a bottom